mikenelson-io/fusion-client-devkit/README.md

 ```
 ## Spin up the Container
 ```
-# For the command lines below, replace <image_name> with either 'quay.io/purestorage/fusion-devkit' (if pulled from quay.io), or 'fusion-devkit' if downloaded manually.
+# For the command lines below, replace <image_name> with either 'quay.io/purestorage/fusion-devkit' (if pulled from quay.io), or 'fusion-devkit' if downloaded manually from the GitHub repository.

 # For amd64:
 docker run -it -v `pwd`/api-client:/api-client <image_name> bash